meieda/architecture-center/docs/microservices/ingestion-workflow.md

 - **Error handling**.
 If any of the services returns an error code or experiences a non-transient failure, the delivery cannot be scheduled.
 An error code might indicate an expected error condition (for example, the customer's account is suspended) or an unexpected server error (HTTP 5xx).
 A service might also be unavailable, causing the network call to time out.

-First we'll look the ingestion side of the equation &mdash; how the system can ingest incoming user requests at high throughput.
+First we'll look at the ingestion side of the equation &mdash; how the system can ingest incoming user requests at high throughput.
 Then we'll consider how the drone delivery application can implement a reliable workflow.
 It turns out that the design of the ingestion subsystem affects the workflow backend.

 ## Ingestion